Community Commitment

 Good business creates good karma.

-At Seafoam, community isn’t a side project—it’s part of how we work.
+Community isn’t a side project—it’s part of how we work.
 It shows up in the ways we give our time, share our skills, and invest our profits.
 Not because we have to, but because it’s how we think business should be done.
+Some of it’s visible.
+A lot of it isn’t.
+But all of it reflects a belief we hold deeply: that the success we help create should ripple outward.

-We support where we live.
 Whether it’s our time, our talent, or our resources—we look for ways to invest in the places and people around us.

-We create opportunities.
 From opening our doors to students to sharing what we’ve learned with others, we believe in making our industry more accessible.

-We make good work more reachable.
 We offer reduced-cost and pro bono services to organizations doing meaningful work, especially those rooted in community impact.

-We show up when it counts.
 Sometimes it’s a big project.
 Sometimes it’s just being available.
 Either way, we’re glad to help where we can.

 Putting Profit to Work